mattecapu/darwin/README.md

 # Darwin
-Darwin is an evolutionary process simulation written in Python with NumPy.
+Darwin is an evolutionary process simulation.
+Originally written in Python, I translated it to Cython and then to C++ to improve performance.

-The simulations involves a population of "individuals" which are no more than a RNN, whose inputs are its own state (energy, growth, position, sight info) and whose outputs are movements.
-When the individual reaches food, it can reproduce.
+The project goal is to simulate a population of "individuals" (which are no more than neural networks), whose inputs are their own state (energy, growth, position, sight info) and whose outputs are movements and signals to other individuals, all in a virtual environment where food spawns regularly.
+When an individual has eaten enough, it become sexually mature and it can reproduce simply by meeting with another mature individual.

-The population is then *evolved* using an evolutionary algorithm, with whom I'd like to show an improvement of the mean fitness (time-to-food, time-to-mating in a next version) of the population.
+The actual simulation is very simpler.
+The individuals are treaten singularly and evaluated on their ability to reach food.
+Their inputs are only sight information from 5 eyes, and mating is handled by the program.

+The simulations logs data about population fitness and behaviour, that can be translated at later time to meaningful data visualization using GNU Plot and Octave.

-This project constitutes my thesis for the final exam on June
+This project constitutes the thesis for my final exam on July, 1st.